TANGHuyming/Group-5-Quiz-Game-App/README.md

 # Group-5-Quiz-Game-App
 This is the repository for the final project of our front-end development course.
 It is a quiz-game-app that is based on _The Tower_ boss from a game called _The Typing of the Dead_.
 The name of this website is _Trivia Bonanza_ while the name of the game it hosts is _Type or Perish!_

+## Prerequisite
+If you are going to host this application locally, don't forget to run _npm install_.

 ## Available Scripts

 In the project directory, you can run: